Cost to Replace Roof Tiles

 What's Involved in Replacing Roof Tiles?

-For removing the old tiles, it’s necessary to slightly lift the tiles that overlap the ones being replaced.
-Two pieces of timber can be used to hold these shingles up.
-A roofer will then employ a brick trowel to pull up the tile that needs to be removed over the baton beneath.
-They can then slide it down and out to remove it.
+- Removing Old Roof Tiles - To take the old roof tiles off, the roofer will lift the tiles that overlap the ones being replaced (two pieces of timber can be used to hold these shingles up).
+They'll then use a brick trowel to pull up the tile that needs to be removed over the baton beneath, then slide it down and out to remove it.

-The new tile should be placed onto the brick trowel.
-The steps needed to remove a tile should be reversed to fit the new tile in position.
-The overlapping tiles must be correctly and safely back in place.
+- Fitting New Roof Tiles - The new tile should be placed onto the brick trowel, and the steps should be reversed to fit the new tile in position.
+The overlapping tiles must then be correctly and safely put back in place.

 Can I Replace Roof Tiles Myself?